notnithila/tech-cat-training/Capstone/README.md

    - Calculate Trip Duration.
    - Calculate Trip Distance % of Total Trip Distance for the day.
    - Calculate Trip Duration % of Total Time Spent Active for the day.
+   - Any additional transformation to support the use-case selected

 4. **Data Loading to S3 Transformed**

-   - Perform final transformations and load the data into the S3 Transformed bucket.
+   - Perform all final transformations and load the data into the S3 Transformed bucket.

      - Ensure the data is clean, partitioned correctly, and optimized for loading into Snowflake.

 5. **Data Loading to Snowflake**
-   - Create Snowflake stages and transient tables.
+   - Create Snowflake stages and transient tables for the files you need to load from S3 into Snowflake.
    - Load data from `S3 Transformed` bucket into Snowflake.
    - Create Snowflake views for analysis.
-   - Include additional lookup tables based on the Data Dictionary files for:
+   - Include additional lookup tables based on the `Data Dictionary` files provided, for example:
      - RateCodeId
      - Payment_Type
      - Store_and_fwd_flag
      - Trip_type
      - VendorID
-   - Perform necessary joins and add meaning to the data using these lookup files.
+   - Perform necessary joins and **add meaning to the data** utilizing the lookup files/tables.

-6. **Final Analysis Using Tableau**
+6. **Final Analysis Using Tableau or ThoughtSpot**

-   - Connect Tableau to Snowflake.
+   - Connect Tableau/ThoughtSpot to Snowflake.
    - Perform analysis and create visualizations based on the transformed data.
    - Create meaningful dashboards to present your findings.